insipx/material-bliss-jekyll-theme/README.md

 ## DEMO: [code.liquidthink.net](http://www.code.liquidthink.net)
 #### created with React, Redux, React-Router and transpiled with Webpack.

-##### All the awesomeness of Material UI without the hassle of JQuery and servers, built with the latest web technologies!
+##### All the awesomeness of Material UI without the hassle of JQuery and servers, built with the latest web technologies

 #### Now Includes Extra Overengineeringness!